 Osteosarcoma is the most commonly diagnosed primary malignancy of bone, particularly among children and adolescents.
 It is relatively rare and represents less than one percent of all cancers diagnosed in the United States.
 According to the ACS, most osteosarcomas occur in children and adolescents between the ages of 10 and 30.
-In young patients, it most often arises in the metaphyses of long bones, such as the distal femur, proximal tibia, and proximal humerus.
+In young patients, it most often arises in the metaphyses of long bones, such as the distal femur, proximal tibia, and proximal humerus

-Each year, approximately 1,000 new patients are diagnosed with osteosarcoma in the United States.
-Assuming similar prevalence as in the United States, we estimate that approximately 1,500 patients diagnosed with osteosarcoma per year in Europe.
+Each year, approximately 1,000 new patients are diagnosed with osteosarcoma in the United States (American Cancer Society, 2021: Key Statistics for Osteosarcoma; MDPI, Rathore et al., 2021: Pathogenesis and Current Treatment of Osteosarcoma: Perspectives for Future Therapies).
+We estimate that approximately 1,500 patients are diagnosed with osteosarcoma per year in Europe.